By Sotiria Grek

 As already widely debated by academics and policy actors alike, the OECD has instigated a new era in education governance, primarily through its construction of a commensurable transnational education space.
-Given the vast policy implications for systems worldwide, the predominant idea is that it is OECD’s technical capacity to decontextualize and compare that became the primary force behind its success.
-Nevertheless, there are other aspects to OECD’s policy work that have been systematically ignored; for example, an examination of the OECD’s ‘Reviews of National Policies for Education’ shows that the latter are not simply a ‘side-show’, executed in parallel to the main PISA ‘protagonist’; rather, they have become indispensable tools in establishing the dominance of international statistical comparisons and in shaping the education policy debate.
+Given the vast policy implications for systems worldwide, the predominant idea is that it is OECD’s technical capacity to decontextualise and compare that became the primary force behind its success.
+Nevertheless, there are other aspects of OECD’s policy work that have been systematically ignored; for example, an examination of the OECD’s ‘Reviews of National Policies for Education’ shows that the latter are not simply a ‘side-show’, executed in parallel to the main PISA ‘protagonist’; rather, they have become indispensable tools in establishing the dominance of international statistical comparisons and in shaping the education policy debate.

-The OECD has become a key knowledge producer, mediator and teacher not only because of PISA, but also through a great amount of local, national and face-to-face work.
+The OECD has become a key knowledge producer, mediator and teacher not only because of PISA but also through a great amount of local, national and face-to-face work.
 It is precisely OECD’s ability to work directly with member states that has allowed it to secure the brand of the unequivocal education policy player.

 However, what do we know about these national education policy reviews?
-They proceed in several stages: initially there is preparation and completion of a background report by the country undergoing review, followed by a two-week mission by an external team of reviewers.
+They proceed in several stages: initially, there is preparation and completion of a background report by the country undergoing review, followed by a two-week mission by an external team of reviewers.
 For example, the Swedish OECD country review of 2015 was not the first one in the country; another one had preceded it in 2011.
-However, in light of the negative PISA 2012 results, as well as the general downward spiral of Swedish education performance, it quickly led the Ministry of Education and Research (MoER) to commission the OECD for yet another report of the country’s education system.
-For some of the actors involved in the Review, the commissioning of the review was not a surprise; they described the influence of the OECD in shaping the public and policy debate in Sweden as having started much earlier – in effect, as soon as the first negative PISA results were published.
+However, in light of the negative PISA 2012 results, as well as the general downward spiral of Swedish education performance, it quickly led the Ministry of Education and Research (MoER) to commission the OECD for yet another report on the country’s education system.
+For some of the actors involved in the review, the commissioning of the review was not a surprise; they described the influence of the OECD in shaping the public and policy debate in Sweden as having started much earlier – in effect, as soon as the first negative PISA results were published.

-Therefore, rather than simply offering what has been seen as fast policy solutions, the OECD painstakingly enters national sites and works with local actors to create conditions of belonging; that is, it creates conditions fruitful for socialization and policy translation.
+Therefore, rather than simply offering what has been seen as fast policy solutions, the OECD painstakingly enters national sites and works with local actors to create conditions of belonging; that is, it creates conditions fruitful for socialisation and policy translation.
 There could not have been a better example than the set-up of the Swedish School Commission with a remit to study the OECD report in detail and offer recommendations for reform.
 National actors are equally central in supporting and sustaining these processes.
 Indeed, some of the interviewees, even when critical of the OECD work, were ready to acknowledge that the OECD sparked a debate that would not have happened otherwise.
-However, it is important to also note that the debate was not as wide-ranging and diverse as it appears: the PISA data and the OECD review of 2015 have always been at the centre of all analysis.
-In fact, progressively since the mid-2000s the OECD became an undisputed expert organization and indeed, as couple of interviewees suggested, a ‘production force’.
-Close and sustained work with the Ministry, in combination with touching a nerve with the Swedish public (with quotes by Schleicher, such as ‘Swedish schools having lost their soul‘) were key ingredients of this success.
+However, it is important also to note that the debate was not as wide-ranging and diverse as it appears: the PISA data and the OECD review of 2015 have always been at the centre of all analysis.
+In fact, progressively since the mid-2000s, the OECD became an undisputed expert organisation and, indeed, as couple of interviewees suggested, a ‘production force’.
+Close and sustained work with the Ministry combined with touching a nerve with the Swedish public (with quotes by Schleicher, such as “Swedish schools having lost their soul”) were key ingredients of this success.

-For a full analysis and presentation of the findings and discussion, please read the published article at Grek, S. (2017) Socialisation, learning and the OECD’s Reviews of National Policies for Education: the case of Sweden, Critical Studies in Education, vol58, issue 3, 295-310
+For a full analysis and presentation of the findings and discussion, please read the published article at Grek, S. (2017) Socialisation, learning and the OECD’s Reviews of National Policies for Education: the case of Sweden, Critical Studies in Education, vol58, issue 3, 295-310.

-Sotiria Grek is Senior Lecturer in Social Policy, University of Edinburgh.
-She is currently Principal Investigator on the the ERC-funded METRO project, ‘International Organisations and the Rise of a Global Metrological Field’.
-Follow Sotiria @SotiriaGrek
+Sotiria Grek is Senior Lecturer in Social Policy at, University of Edinburgh.
+She is currently Principal Investigator on the ERC-funded METRO project, ‘International Organisations and the Rise of a Global Metrological Field’.
+Follow Sotiria @SotiriaGrek.